 If you've broken 80, even once, you've achieved something many golfers spend years chasing.

+Interestingly, it isn't usually distance.
 Many average golfers can hit a driver a long way.

 Equipment won't turn a beginner into a scratch golfer, but it can make the game easier.
+Modern clubs are generally more forgiving, easier to launch and more consistent across the face.

 If you're enjoying golf, improving gradually and occasionally surprising yourself with a great shot, you're probably doing just fine.

-Rather than worrying about whether you're "good," focus on becoming a little better than you were last season.
+Rather than worrying about whether you're "good", focus on becoming a little better than you were last season.
+That's a goal every golfer can achieve.

 Is a 15 handicap golfer good?